Three Ways to Create a Happy Kitchen

 As we begin to reemerge and enjoy some well-deserved and long overdue time with our loved ones, ensuring that our kitchen space is set up with creativity and connection in mind goes a long way to dishing up that colour, celebration and zest we are all craving.

 3. Integrate quality appliances that are easy to use and built to last

 When it comes to kitchen and cooking appliances, Ashley suggests looking for: quality products that are known to last; appliances that are aesthetically beautiful so that you want to use them, while still performing well; features that integrate seamlessly into your kitchen; and appliances that are easy and intuitive to use.

 “The craftsmanship of my kitchen appliances plays a very important role in my cooking process.
 Being able to trust my kitchen appliances to work perfectly every time is very important, especially when developing and testing recipes.”

 Taking responsibility for our impact on the environment and crafting sustainable practices has been a tradition at Miele for over 120 years.
 We want to protect our natural environment and the foundation for our existence, so that we and generations to come can have a thriving future.

 This begins with the selection of materials used in our appliances, continues with efficient production, and ends after a long appliance life with environmentally responsible recycling.
-Like Joost Baker, Norbert Niederkofler and Ashley Alexander, we love partnering with chefs who share our commitment to sustainability and walking lightly on the planet.
+Like Joost Bakker, Norbert Niederkofler and Ashley Alexander, we love partnering with chefs who share our commitment to sustainability and walking lightly on the planet.

 There are few things more precious in life than enjoying beautiful food and quality time with the people you love.
 Miele is all about making cooking effortless and delicious, creating healthy, tasty results that make you and your family and friends happy.
 You could say that, with innovative cooking features and sleek design, Miele’s appliances have been designed over 120 years with your happiness in mind.